harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ## Start Coding

-First, select a folder in VS Code (`Ctrl+K Ctrl+O`).
-If you need to create and select one, you can do that in the dialog that opens.
-I used a folder containing the COVID-19 Tracker used in some JavaScript tutorials.[^1]

 ### Installing the COVID-19 Tracker

-If you already have a Node.js app using the Express framework, skip this step.
-Otherwise:

 1. clone or download the repository (`git clone git@github.com:harveyramer/covid-19-demo-express-js-app.git`)
 2. Navigate in your terminal to the root directory (`cd covid-19-demo-express-js-app`)